Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Step 1: Receive Your Invitation

-• Monitor your 2020 email address closely.
+• Monitor your 2020 email address closely, and ensure you check your junk folders as well.

 Step 2: Gather Required Documents